Super-Resolution on Rotationally Scanned Photoacoustic Microscopy Images Incorporating Scanning Prior: Method

 \subsection{Network Architecture}

-The proposed network architecture is based on a Transformer-based model inspired by SwinIR \cite{liang2021swinir}, aiming at capturing both local and global information from PAM images.
+The proposed network architecture is based on a transformer-based model inspired by SwinIR \cite{liang2021swinir}, aiming at capturing both local and global information from PAM images.

 The network consists of three main components: shallow feature extraction, deep feature extraction, and image reconstruction, as shown in Fig. \ref{fig2}.
-Given an input LR image $I_{LR}$ of size $H\times W\times 1$, the shallow feature extraction module is comprised of two convolutional layers.
-These layers extract local shallow features $F_{0}$ of size $H\times W\times C$, where $C$ represents the number of channels.
+Given an input LR image $I_{lr}$ of size $H\times W$, the two convolutional layers in the shallow feature extraction module extract local shallow features $F_{0}$ of size $H\times W\times C$, where $C$ represents the number of channels.

 To capture more global and deeper features, a deep feature extraction module is then applied to the shallow features.
 This module is composed of a series of Residual Swin Transformer Blocks (RSTBs) and convolutional layers.
 The RSTBs are designed to capture long-range dependencies and global information by incorporating self-attention mechanisms.
 The convolutional layers further refine the features and enhance their representation power.